-- Don't expect that staff will leap for joy at the prospect of another way they would see of criticizing them in their job.
-Start your change management process where you think the staff are, not where you've assumed they are. - Don't assume that what seems obvious and logical to you, as an HR manager, will also seem logical to other managers and staff.
-Don't get caught up in HR-speak and become pedantic about the differences between 'performance management' and 'appraisals', or between a 'personal development/learning plan' and a 'training plan'.
-As HR professionals we may be able to argue eloquently the subtle differences and merits of each - for most people the distinction is absolutely meaningless! - Don't just make it a form-filling exercise you need to gain the belief from managers that the system is beneficial otherwise it won't work. - Don't put in a lengthy complicated process it will become a chore to do rather than a meaningful exercise. - Don't make HR own the initiative it is a business improvement model and one that the business needs to manage. - Don't assume that managers have the requisite skills to manage performance fairly and equitably, embark upon such an initiative without clear goals and without the support of respected key players in the organization, set the wheels in motion until extensive briefings/training have been completed. - Don't underestimate the amount of work involved! - Don't expect it to work quickly.
+- Don't put in a lengthy complicated process it will become a chore to do rather than a meaningful exercise. - Don't make HR own the initiative it is a business improvement model and one which the business needs to manage. - Don't assume that managers have the requisite skills to manage performance fairly and equitably, embark upon such an initiative without clear goals and without the support of respected key players in the organization, set the wheels in motion until extensive briefings/training have been completed. - Don't underestimate the amount of work involved! - Don't expect it to work quickly.
 It takes a few years to embed performance management in the organization's ethos.